Narcissus and Goldmund by Hermann Hesse is a philosophical fiction novel published in 1930.

 Background

-At its core, the novel reflects on the duality of human experience – represented by reason and logic in seeming contrast with emotion, art, and worldly pleasure.
+At its core, the novel reflects on the duality of human experience – represented by reason and logic seemingly in contrast with emotion, art, and worldly pleasure.
 This concept of duality is rooted in centuries-old philosophical debates about the balance between rationality and sensuality, championed by thinkers like Friedrich Nietzsche and Carl Jung.

 The novel is set in medieval Europe, a time when monastic life and religious devotion were dominant forces in society, contrasting with the rising curiosity about art, nature, and human desires.
 Hermann Hesse was deeply influenced by his own spiritual journey, as well as the cultural tensions between modernity and tradition in the early 20th century.